CodeToGather/Code2Gather/questions/easy/FizzBuzz.md

 ## Hints

 - What is an operator that can tell you if a number divides 3 / 5?
-- What is the best way to get a range of numbers from 1 to n
+- What is the best way to get a range of numbers from 1 to n?